doomeer/kalandralang/doc/manual.md

 ### Code

 Here is an example recipe to make a fire amulet.
+It uses the old Harvest augments though, it would no longer work after Kalandra league.
 You can also find the code in `examples/fire-amulet.kld`.
 ```sh
 # This recipe produces Citrine Amulets with: